-This resource guide is designed to assist college access professionals who work with high school students who identify as lesbian, gay, bisexual, transgender, non-binary, or queer (LGBTQ+).
-The information provided emphasizes supporting transgender youth who plan to continue their education at a postsecondary institution.
+This resource guide is designed to assist college access professionals who work with high school students who identify as lesbian, gay, bisexual, transgender, nonbinary, or queer (LGBTQ+).
+The information provided emphasizes the support of non-binary and transgender youth who plan to continue their education at a postsecondary institution.
 This guide is not intended as legal advice and has been compiled from various sources (see page ten).
 Students should contact their prospective postsecondary institutions or Federal Student Aid for specific guidance.